bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:13 PM CT, April 03</p>
+<p class="updated_time"> Latest data: 03:30 PM CT, April 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 74°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Today's high is 74°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 7° *colder* than today.

 Currently:

-- 70°
+- 72°
-- Drizzle
+- Overcast
-- 77% humidity
+- 78% humidity
-- 9 mph wind
+- 8 mph wind
-- 64% cloud cover
+- 91% cloud cover
 - 29 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
-- 0.29 inches of rain expected in the next 48 hours
+- 0.4 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>